aws-samples/kinesis-poster-worker/README.md

 kinesis-poster-worker
 =====================

-Kinesis Poster and Worker example using Python
+Kinesis Poster and Worker example (aka 'The Egg Finder') using Python

 _Poster_ is a multi-threaded client that creates ```--poster_count``` poster threads to: